-- Menu File Reload Reload current file (by default assigned to Ctrl-F4 hotkey) will reread the current file, opened in Single File view mode, if it exists; - Menu File Reload Reload current folder (by default Ctrl-Shift-F4) will re-read the contents of the current folder, including the XMP and EXIF data, and will also reload the current file, if it exists.
+• Menu - File - Reload - Reload current folder (by default Ctrl-Shift-F4) - will re-read the contents of the current folder, including the XMP and EXIF data, and will also reload the current file, if it exists.

 Under the default settings, Menu - File - Reload re-reads only XMP files, while image files will be taken from the internal FastRawViewer cache.
 To "see" the changes made in an edited file by some external program (this is applicable, primarily, to JPEG/TIFF/PNG files), the setting Preferences - Performance - Flush decoded RAW/JPEG cache on file/folder refresh will have to be turned on.